rsm-aburda/452_final_project/README.md

-# 🎧 Our MGTA452: Final Project - Musical Analytics using Spotify Data 🎵
+# 🎧 MGTA452: Final Project - Musical Analytics using Spotify Data 🎵

 Welcome to our final project for **Our 452**!
 This project dives deep into mustical characteristics from Spotify data to uncover potential correlations between **top 50 songs** and **outside factors** such as time, unemployment, inflation. 🌟